-- Letters of Recommendation: Two letters of recommendation from a teacher or counselor who knows you well and can attest to your academic potential and personal characteristics.
+Letters of Recommendation: Two letters of recommendation from a teacher or counselor who knows you well and can attest to your academic potential and personal characteristics.
 Letter of Recommendation forms can be found on our Forms & Brochures web page.
 (Letters of recommendation are not required for international transfer students.)

-- A written essay/personal statement: A personal statement, approximately 500-700 words in length, which will assist the Admission Committee in reviewing your application.
+- A written essay/personal statement: One essay/personal statement, approximately 250-650 words in length, which will assist the Admission Committee in reviewing your application.
 The essay/personal statement you submit must consist solely of your own origin work.
-You may write on a subject of your choice or on one of the following subjects:
+You may write on a subject of your choice or one of the following subjects: